Put Credit Spread Strategy: The Complete 2026 Guide to Income Generation with Defined Risk

 Final Thoughts: Spreads as Capital Multipliers

-Put credit spreads aren't better than cash-secured puts—they're different.
+Put credit spreads aren't better than cash-secured puts—they're different tools for different goals.
 CSPs are for traders who want to own stock.
-Spreads are for traders who want capital efficiency.
+Spreads are for traders who want capital efficiency and defined risk.

-For small accounts, spreads are essential.
+For small accounts under $50k, spreads are essential.
 They let you run 10x more positions with the same capital, diversifying risk and compounding gains faster.
+The 25-30% ROI per trade (as shown in our 3-month campaign) simply isn't achievable with cash-secured puts on the same capital base.

 Key principles: